Fraunhofer-AISEC/codyze/README.md

 # Requirements

-The jar runs without any dependencies, but expects a reachable Neo4J Server (with default credentials=) Start it locally with:
+The jar runs without any dependencies, but expects a reachable Neo4J Server (with default credentials)

+Start it locally with:

 ```